loning/universe/README.md

 ### Introduction to Core Concepts

 Quantum-Classical Dualism proposes that the essence of the universe is an infinite-dimensional quantum wave function network, expressing all possible information states through wave functions.
-The universe consists of two complementary structures: the Quantum Universe (overall information structure) and the Classical Universe (stable results after classicalization).
+The universe consists of two complementary structures: the Quantum Domain (overall information structure) and the Classical Domain (stable results after classicalization).
 Observers are classicalization nodes within the universe, responsible for transforming quantum information into classical information.

 Key concepts include:
-- Dual structure of Quantum Universe and Classical Universe
+- Dual structure of Quantum Domain and Classical Domain
 - Role of observers as classicalization nodes
 - Relationship between quantum consciousness and classical memory
 - Classicalization efficiency and observer dimensions